gwm17/spsplot/README.md

 is not guaranteed to be succesful.

 ## Notes
-This program is a spiritual successor to the SpecPlot program written by D.W.
+This program is a C++/ROOT re-write of the SpecPlot program written by D.W.
 Visser at Yale while the SPS was at Yale.

 ## Building the application and Running